Sibghatullah-Laghari/mediconnect/SETUP.md

 ## 🚀 Running with Docker (Recommended):-

-Docker offers the fastest and most convenient approach to launch the complete application.
+Docker offers the fastest and most convenient approach to launch the complete application..

 ### 1. Clone the Repository